BRC

-At the time of writing, many of the players outside of the major ranking positions in the world are battling through a number of different qualifying events taking place around the UK.
+At the time of writing, many of the players outside of the major ranking positions in the world are tennis 3437567 640battling through a number of different qualifying events taking place around the UK.
 Their aim, is a chance to enter the First Round Draw of the third Grand Slam tournament of the year.
 Wimbledon 2018, which begins on Monday 2nd July at the famous All England Club in southwest London.

 While for these players, getting into the main draw would represent something of an achievement, for the best in the world, they have their sights set on loftier ambitions, including winning the coveted Wimbledon title, one of just four Grand Slam events available each season on both the male and female tours.